Research Postdoctoral Associate Position 2020-2021

-Yale is an Affirmative Action/Equal Opportunity Employer and values diversity among its students, staff, and faculty.
-Applications from women, members of minority groups, protected veterans, and persons with disabilities are particularly encouraged.
+Yale is an Affirmative Action/Equal Opportunity Employer.
+Yale values diversity among its students, staff, and faculty and strongly welcomes applications from women, persons with disabilities, protected veterans, and underrepresented minorities.

-Please submit cover letter, current C.V., copy of graduate transcripts, 2 letters of recommendation, and one writing sample online at https://academicjobsonline.org/ajo/jobs/10216.
+Application materials include a cover letter, current C.V., copy of graduate transcripts, 2 letters of recommendation, and one writing sample.